xulihang/BasicCAT-website/imagetrans/index.md

 ## Releases Notes

+### v1.2.3

+* Add Translate after OCR option
+* When viewing transated version in non-precise text-removal mode, the text box will be transparent to to reveal the source text
+* Batch Translation can call balloon detection and scene text detection
+* Silent Translator supports font setting
+* Add a context menu item to download images from links and add them to the project

 ### v1.2.2

 * Add Silent Translator to support bulk transaltion, which can be called through command line or run as a [server](https://github.com/xulihang/ImageTrans_Server)